ParthJaiswal20/ML-Model-For-Iris-Flower-Classification/README.md

 | Logistic Regression | Accuracy: 1.0                |
 | Naive Bayes         | Accuracy: 0.9933333333333333 |

-THE FINAL ALGO THAT PERFORMED THE BEST IS Logistic Regression
+The model that performed the best among all is Logistic Regression

 ---